AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/what-does-ocs-do.md

 Authentication consists of the following steps:

 1. A requestor makes a request to access an OCS resource.
-2. OCS does not recognize the requestor and routes the request to a gateway.
+2. OCS does not recognize the requestor and makes a request to an identity provider.
-3. The gateway routes the authentication call to an identity service.
-4. The identity service asks the user which account/credentials should be used to connect.
-This determines which identity provider should be used for authentication.
+4. The identity provider asks the user which account/credentials should be used to connect.
-5. The identity service sends an authentication request to a third-party identity provider along with the user credentials.
+5. The authentication request along with the user credentials is received by the identity provider.
 6. The identity provider verifies the user credentials with its corresponding database.
 7. After successful verification, the identity provider passes an access token for the user back to the identity service.
 This access token grants the user a limited period of access.